OREA Occasionally Asked Questions

 Step 7

 Click Search.
 This will display a map of the campgrounds available within the Ortonville Recreation Area - Rustic Equestrian and Bloomer.
 Click on Rustic Equestrian on the map to display the Equestrian Campground information.
+If you are reserving for a different park than Ortonville, you will select the equestrian park associated with the place you are making your reservations!

 Site 1 is a pull-thru site.
 All of the remaining sites are back-in sites.
 The sites are configured so that the usable camping space and the area for your horses is on the passenger side of your rig when you back into your campsite parking space as that is how most LQ Trailers are configured to be situated.

 If you click on a site, detailed information for that site will be displayed.
 All of our sites will display No running water available, Electric Service: Not Available, Sewer Hookup: No, Features: Fire Pit, Pet Friendly, Picnic Table.
 Those with corrals will have them noted.
-Those currently include sites 1, 7, 13, and 16.
+Those currently include sites 1, 7, 8, 13, and 16.

 Step 8